Obscuretone/obscuretone.github.io/public/posts/en/inevitability.md

 The project started with a bigger ambition: replace first-line keyword screening with real resume understanding.
 Building it made the limits clearer.
 Exhaustive AI screening can become expensive quickly.
 One-to-one comparison is where the system becomes practical, explainable, and immediately useful.

-If AI is going to be involved in hiring, the important question is not whether it can produce a confident answer.
+If AI is going to be involved in hiring, confident answers are the least interesting part.

 The important question is whether the system can show its work.